Review: S10x06 BONDS

 Why else was this episode so stunningly good?
 A shirtless Daryl earns a 👍 every time, of course; another one for him having some quality time with Dog, and looking wistfully at the acorns that he appears to have saved as a memento of his and Caryl's day out.
 That's how I saw it, anyway!
 That aside, it's one I know I will return to again and again, probably seeing a little more in it with each watch. 😉

-- Carol's face when Lydia walked off into the night—I've thought since The Storm that Lydia could become another Sophia replacement ... did Carol think of Henry walking off, when he was younger (remember when she and Morgan went to look for him, in S8:14 Still Gotta Mean Something?), and when Sophia ran off, all those years ago?
+- Carol's face when Lydia walked off into the night—I've thought since The Storm that Lydia could become another Sophia replacement ... did Carol think of Henry walking off, when he was young, and when Sophia ran off, all those years ago?
 And she saw Gamma crying; will she, too, end up under Carol's fiercely protective wing?
 Tobin was so right when he said what he did about her back in S6—'You're a mom.
 And it's not about the smiles or the cookies.'

 - Alpha ticking off Gamma for killing a Walker ('one less Guardian for our hoard') makes me think we're going to get a fabulous Walker herd episode before the end of Season 10!